MADRS: Montgomery-Åsberg Depression Rating Scale

 Response Format

-Each item is scored by the clinician on a 7-point scale (0-6) based on information gathered during a structured clinical interview.
-Ratings reflect symptom severity over the previous week, with specific anchor points provided for each level to ensure consistent scoring across raters.
+Each item is rated by the clinician on a 7-point scale (0-6) on the basis of a semi-structured clinical interview.
+Ratings reflect symptom severity over the previous week, and descriptive anchors are provided at alternate scale points (0, 2, 4, 6) to support consistent scoring across raters (Montgomery & Åsberg, 1979).

 Item 1: Apparent Sadness (0-6 scale)